solana-foundation/developer-content/content/cookbook/transactions/send-sol.md

 ---
 title: How to Send SOL
 sidebarSortOrder: 1
+description:
+  "The most common action on Solana is sending SOL.
+Learn how to send SOL on Solana."
 ---

 To send SOL, you will need to interact with the [SystemProgram][1].